ankitpokhrel/jira-cli/README.md

 This tool mostly focuses on issue search and navigation at the moment.
 However, it also includes features like issue creation, updating a ticket status, and so on.

-#### Note
-The tool:
-- Doesn't yet support pagination and returns 100 records by default.
-- Is only tested with the latest Jira cloud.

 ## Installation
 Install the runnable binary to your `$GOPATH/bin`.